box/box-typescript-sdk-gen/docs/collaborationAllowlistExemptTargets.md

 ### Arguments

 - collaborationWhitelistExemptTargetId `string`
   - The ID of the exemption to the list.
-  - Used as `collaboration_whitelist_exempt_target_id` in path `path` of the API call
+Example: "984923"
 - headers `DeleteCollaborationWhitelistExemptTargetByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteCollaborationWhitelistExemptTargetById method

 ### Returns